Glenn Blackwood: Professional career

-Blackwood was born in San Antonio, Texas and graduated from Churchill High School.
-He attended the University of Texas.
 His brother Lyle Blackwood also played in the NFL, and they were teammates from 1981 through 1986 with the Miami Dolphins.
 On a Monday night game against Buffalo in 1981, Glenn at strong safety and Lyle at free safety ganged up to put some heavy hits on the Bills’ players, prompting a Miami sportswriter to dub them "The Bruise Brothers."
 The moniker stuck.
-Blackwood finished his career with 29 interceptions and 13 fumble recoveries.
-His four fumble recoveries in 1980 led the NFL.